fahimc/Component/README.md

   }
 });
 ```
 As you can see we are changing the textContent of a H1 tag withing the instance.
-You can access the element by calling this.element.
+You can access the element by calling `this.element`.

 ## Access the element
-Every instance of a component gets passed an element and you can access it by calling this.element.
+Every instance of a component gets passed an element and you can access it by calling `this.element`.

 ## Build project
 To build your project, run the following command: